Wind parameters

 Max Force

-Set the maximum force value exerted by the wind on the physics calculations.
+Set the maximum force value exerted by the wind on the physics.

 The optimal value depends on the model’s physics settings.